There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 It also gives you an idea of how the sky takes on color.
 Of course, there are more factors involved in colorful clouds but the sun is definitely one of them.

-A common misconception for sunset photography is that the sun needs to be in a particular direction.
+A common misconception about sunset photography is that the sun needs to be in a particular direction.
 This is not true!
 Good light comes in many variations.
 It doesn’t matter if you get backlight, sidelight or if you shoot directly into the sun.
 What matters is that you adapt to the light you’re given.

 #3 Watch Out for Lens Flare